 I don’t tend to make a chicken roulade sauce for this dish, as I think the chicken is pretty flavorful on its own, but I think a sauce can be a great compliment and also a wonderful component for plating ideas.

-For instance, you can easily create a white wine cream sauce or dijon cream sauce and pour a spoonful into a shallow bowl, then place the sliced chicken roulade on top.
-Making a roulade sauce would be really easy and simply require that you sauté some onion and garlic in the pan that the chicken was seared in, add a little white wine to help scrape up the flavor in the pan, then stream in a little chicken stock and cream.
+For instance, you can easily create a white wine cream sauce or dijon cream sauce and pour a spoonful over the sliced chicken.
+Making a roulade sauce would be really easy and simply require that you sauté some onion and garlic in a pan, add a splash of white wine to deglaze the pan, then stream in a little chicken stock and cream.

 Chicken Roulade Recipe